 - Default Name: This is the name that any Booking created with this template will have by default.
 It can be edited by the requestor.

 - Color: This is the color that the Booking will have in the Schedule

-- Approval By: If this field is not set, the Booking will be immediately added to the Schedule.
+- Approval By: If this field is set to "Anyone", the Booking will be immediately added to the Schedule.

 If this field is set to a person or a role, it must be “Approved” by them before it shows in the Schedule to the rest of the team.
 For our template we will set this to be our “Studio Manager” role.